alexanderjhoward/3kRGP_Variant_Calling/2_Variant_Calling/README.md

 done < Source/samples.txt
 ```

-The variant call files (VCFs) are saved under the "Output/VCF" directory.
-The genomic files (FASTAs) are saved under "Output/FASTA" directory.
-The peptide files (PEPs) are saved under "Output/PEP".
+The variant call files (.vcf) are saved under the "Output/VCF" directory.
+The genomic files (.fa) are saved under "Output/FASTA" directory.
+The peptide files (.pep) are saved under "Output/PEP".